Spinach and Ricotta Cannelloni – An Easy Dinner Idea

 On this occasion, the only cheese I had in the fridge was a Provolone Picante semi-hard cheese with a strong aroma.
 A fussy eater that makes a third of my family was offended by the strong smell.
 I ignored them.
 Twenty minutes later, they licked the plate clean.
 Ha!

-Because we only ate half of it for dinner, I kept the other half in the fridge and reheated it next day.
+Because we only ate half of it for dinner, I kept the other half in the fridge and reheated it the next day.
 It was still yummy!

 Pour a glass of whatever white wine you used in the preparation and enjoy your dinner.
 Buon appetito!